0xspringtime/linux-scripts/README.md

 # linux-scripts
-Set of useful scripts I use on my machine
+Set of useful shell and python scripts I use on my machine

 git - git commit script